astridcha1x/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Astrid](https://github.com/astridcha1x) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.
+This repository contains all of the notes taken by [Astrid Cyrinne](https://github.com/astridcha1x) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 ## Table of Contents
 * [Week 1](/Week_1)